 Systems and methods consistent with the principles of the invention may provide a reasonable surfer model that indicates that when a surfer accesses a document with a set of links, the surfer will follow some of the links with higher probability than others.
-This reasonable surfer model reflects the fact that not all of the links associated with a document are equally likely to be followed.
+This reasonable surfer model reflects that not all links associated with a document are equally likely to be followed.
 Examples of unlikely followed links may include “Terms of Service” links, banner advertisements, and links unrelated to the document.

-I wrote about this patent in a post from 2010 which I titled, Google’s Reasonable Surfer: How The Value Of A Link May Differ Based Upon Link And Document Features And User Data
+I wrote about the Reasonable Surfer model in a post from 2010 which I titled Google’s Reasonable Surfer: How The Value Of A Link May Differ Based Upon Link And Document Features And User Data

-The continuation patent is:
+The continuation Reasonable Surfer model patent is:

 Ranking documents based on user behavior and/or feature data

 Inventors: Jeffrey A. Dean, Corin Anderson, and Alexis Battle

 US Patent 9,305,099

 A system generates a model based on feature data relating to different features of a link from a linking document to a linked document and user behavior data relating to navigational actions associated with the link.
 The system also assigns a rank to a document based on the model.